ndronos/c-nomorph/Klemens.md

 who will use the library in their own work, so be sure to select both the base package and the -dev or -devel packages.
 Some systems separate documentation into yer another package.
+Some require that you download debugging symbols separately, in which case GDB should lead you through the steps the first time you run it on something lacking debugging symbols.

 (Klemens, 2015) pp. 2-4